jkone27/AliceMQ/README.md

 ## Mailbox (Consumer)

-Consumer subscription is identical for every type, with exception of AckObservingConsumer (who can request ack to messages, see later), also every consumer is started and stopped the same simple way.
+Consumer subscription is identical for every type, giving an istance of an IConnectableObservable<T>, which must be started after subscriptions invoking its Connect() method (and disposing that after usage).

 ```cs
 using AliceMQ.Mailbox;